 … and what the Five Forces (5F) good for?

-The Five Forces can help explain these kind of phenomena as well as help:
+Nevertheless, the Five Forces can help explain these kinds of observations very well and help to:

 - understand your industry of interest